-VITAC recommends our clients purchase a license for Falcon, a cloud-hosted caption encoder from EEG Enterprises.
-The service offers two different options for streaming to Facebook.
-We recommend utilizing an RTMP stream over the HTTP stream; instructions for both are below.
+To get started, we first recommend that you purchase a license for Falcon, a cloud-hosted caption encoder from EEG Enterprises.
+The service offers two different options for streaming to Facebook Live –an RTMP stream and an HTTPS stream (though we recommend utilizing RTMP over HTTPS).

-This method receives your live video stream, provides an audio reference to the captioner via iCap, encodes incoming live caption data in the stream, and delivers the fully captioned video to Facebook Live.
+RTMP (RealTime Messaging Protocol) is an open source protocol for streaming audio, video, and data over the internet.
+This method receives your live video stream, provides an audio reference to the captioner via iCap, encodes the incoming live caption data in the stream, and delivers the fully captioned video to Facebook Live.

-*Using this method, we have seen delays and strange onscreen spacing issues (there is a box between words in Chrome, for example), but it is widely used by networks and live video producers.
+• Note: We have seen delays and strange onscreen spacing issues (there is a box between words in Chrome, for example) when using the RTMP stream, but it is widely used by networks and live video producers.

 2. Under the “Connect” Tab, you will find both your Server URL and Stream Key to add in Falcon.